-Maybe you can even create a persona (character) of the confident and charismatic speaker you’d like to be and practice in front of the mirror.
+- You can even create a persona (character) of the confident and charismatic speaker you’d like to be and practice in front of the mirror.

 6. Reading What I Loved in English

-With the dialogue in fiction, I could understand the finer nuances of English conversation.
-And by reading nonfiction, I learned lots of new and interesting facts and figures, as well as how to express them accurately and appropriately in English.
+With the dialogue in fiction, I got to know the finer nuances of English conversation.
+And by reading nonfiction, I learned lots of new and interesting facts and figures, as well as how to express them appropriately in English.

-Remember, if you can develop a love for reading, it’ll benefit you for life.
+Remember, if you can develop a love for reading, it’ll benefit you for life!

 7. Immersing Myself in English

 I learned over the years that if you truly want to master something, you should immerse yourself in it.
 English immersion played a huge role in pushing me to fluency.

 I listened to the BBC news after school, read English newspapers daily and paid attention during my history lessons about Western civilization.
 My parents even enrolled me in the local British Council library where I got a new book to read every week and attended events and workshops.

 English immersion can be just as easy and effective for you, too.
 Here are some ways to immerse yourself: